 Due to many regulatory compliance rule regulations, your organization must implement Business Resumption Plan, Business Continuity Plan, and Business Analysis Plan to ensure the protection of data.
 In order to carry out this undertaking, there are numerous steps that your organization will be carried out to detect critical business functions, processes, and applications that process vital data and to understand the potential impact to the business if a disruptive event occurred.

 One of the first steps of implementing the Business Resumption Plan for your organization is to conduct a Risk Assessment (RA).
-This questionnaire will assist you to detect the present risks and threats to the business and put into practice measures to eradicate or lessen those potential risks.
+This questionnaire will assist you to detect the present risks and threats to the business and putting into practice measures to eradicate or lessen those potential risks.
 Once the survey is completed, the RA Project team will examine the data and create prioritized risk reduction (mitigation) strategies to present to senior management.

 Table of Contents of Risk Assessment Template